slothsoft/maven-php-plugin/wiki/wiki/Fork Updates.md

 # Notable Other Changes

+_You can review [Milestone 0.9.0](https://github.com/slothsoft/maven-php-plugin/milestone/1?closed=1) to see all issues._

 | Change        | Reason        |
 | ------------- | ------------- |
 | Removed Cobertura and checkstyle  | no real code changes are planned and if they are, these tools or similar ones will be enabled again  |